Where the design community meets.

-Joined over 2 years ago via an invitation from Andrew D.
+Joined almost 7 years ago via an invitation from Andrew D.

 Here’s the thing: I’ve never had a computer science class in my life, and I spent my high school career hanging out in the art room.
 Suffice it to say those requests made me extremely uncomfortable.